LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

   * Undervolting will lower performance: Undervolting may not be optimal for every card.
 However, it will improve performance when power limited, and reduce temperatures otherwise (12.5 - 15 MHz increase for every 5°C cooler).
   * Core voltage adds more voltage: The core voltage slider will generally not do much but it increases the aggressiveness of the V/F curve and makes your GPU use the higher voltage points within the threshold of safe voltages of the card, but does not add more voltage.
   * Dragging the point at the correct voltage to your desired clock speed is a common way to undervolt.
 This is an [unoptimal way](https://www.youtube.com/watch?v=RH3FZXvBkiE) because of the effective clock speed <img align="center" src="https://cdn.discordapp.com/attachments/714879622181028032/874460000565739550/unknown.png"> being lower than the clock speed displayed <img align="center" src="https://cdn.discordapp.com/attachments/714879622181028032/945465118664323092/unknown.png"> when using this method.
 Instead, use the slider in Afterburner to change clock speeds.
+  * The best or maximum overclock for a certain car: There is no such thing as a best or maximum overclock, every physical chip is different and will overclock differently.
+This is why copying settings is not advisable as there may be more headroom to overclock, or it may be unstable.

 # Overclocking
  ## Setup